The measurable Kesten theorem: Properties of nullcycles

 \begin{description} \item{Case $k=1$, single loops.} Given a path $w$, let $\bar w$ denote the path in which all self-loops whose vertex is visited at most $\ell$ times (not counting consecutive visits) have been erased.
 Let $w\equiv w'$ if $\bar w=\bar w'$. (``Not counting consecutive visits'' means that visits to $v$ that are at consecutive times count as a single visit.)

 \item{Case $k=1$, multiple loops.} Two paths are equivalent if for all times $i$ the vertices satisfy $w_i=w'_i$, and $w$ and $w'$ agree except at times when they traverse multiple self-loops.

 \item{Case $k\ge 2$.} The paths $w$ and $w'$ are equivalent if for all $0\le j\le n-1$ the following holds \begin{itemize} \item If $w_{jk}\neq w_{jk+k}$ then the path segment between these times of $w$ and $w'$ is equal. \item If $w_{jk}=w_{jk+k}$ and the path segment between these times of $w$ is trivial, then it equals the corresponding path segment in $w'$. \item If $w_{jk}=w_{jk+k}$ and the path segment between these times of $w$ is nontrivial then it either equals the corresponding path segment in $w$ or is the time-reversal of that.
-We call $jk$ a {\bf proper cycle time} of $w$, and the corresponding path segment a {\bf proper cycle} of $w$. \end{itemize} \end{description}
+We call $jk$ a {\bf proper cycle time} of $w$, and the corresponding path segment a {\bf proper cycle} of $w$. \end{itemize} This is illustrated in the example depicted in figure \ref{fig:equivalent_cycles}. \end{description}